 Catchball case study

-In practice, inolving your employees in deploying your strategy is difficult to achieve.
+In practice, involving your employees in deploying your strategy, let alone goal creation, is difficult to achieve.

 While Hoshin Kanri has been adapted in an end-to-end manner by organizations such as Xerox, the catchball process has also been modified.